DheerajMahra/star-to-joke/README.md

+😂 [chetanraj](https://github.com/chetanraj)  => What do you call an eagle who can play the piano?
+Talonted!

+😂 [varchasvipandey](https://github.com/varchasvipandey)  => Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.

+😂 [deepakr-28](https://github.com/deepakr-28)  => Why do pumpkins sit on people’s porches?
+They have no hands to knock on the door.

-😂 [deepakr-28](https://github.com/deepakr-28)  => What type of music do balloons hate?
-Pop music!
+😂 [DheerajMahra](https://github.com/DheerajMahra)  => What do birds give out on Halloween?
+Tweets.

- 😂 [deepakr-28](https://github.com/deepakr-28)  => Did you hear about the guy whose whole left side was cut off?
-He's all right now.

 😂 [DheerajMahra](https://github.com/DheerajMahra) => What kind of tree fits in your hand?
 A palm tree!

+😂[DheerajMahra](https://github.com/DheerajMahra)  => did you know the first French fries weren't cooked in France? they were cooked in Greece

+😂 [rushi-173](https://github.com/rushi-173) => How do you find Will Smith in the snow?
+Look for fresh prints.

+😂 [deepakr-28](https://github.com/deepakr-28) => what do you call a dog that can do magic tricks? a labracadabrador

+😂 [Daggerhub](https://github.com/Daggerhub) => Why are skeletons so calm?
+Because nothing gets under their skin.

+😂 [vikiboss](https://github.com/vikiboss) => Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.

+😂 [Vidushiii](https://github.com/Vidushiii) => How do you know if there’s an elephant under your bed?
+Your head hits the ceiling!

 😂 [Stackio22](https://github.com/Stackio22) => How do you organize a space party?
 You planet.